Antony Blinken says Biden administration supports zero-Covid protesters in China - KTVZ

 Demonstrations have rocked Iran for several months, sparking a deadly clampdown from authorities.
 The nationwide uprising was first ignited by the death of Mahsa (also known as Zhina) Amini, a 22-year-old Kurdish-Iranian woman who died in mid-September after being detained by the country’s morality police.
 Since then, protesters across Iran have coalesced around a range of grievances with the Iranian government.

+In an interview with CBS’ Face the Nation on Sunday, Blinken wouldn’t say if the US believes that a move to abolish the morality police would end the protests in the country.

+“That’s up to the Iranian people.
+This is about that.
+It’s not about us.
+And what we’ve seen since the killing of Mahsa Amini has been the extraordinary courage of Iranian young people, especially women, who’ve been leading these protests, standing up for the right to be able to say what they want to say, wear what they want to wear,” Blinken said.

-Yet while Blinken pointed to US sanctions on those responsible for the crackdown on protesters in Iran, he did not mention any cost that has been imposed on China for its crackdown on protests.
+In his interview with Tapper, Blinken pointed to US sanctions on those responsible for the crackdown on protesters in Iran, but he did not mention any cost that has been imposed on China for its crackdown on protests.

 Blinken said that “fundamentally” the protests in China and Iran were not about the US.